AdmJeffery/Weather_Dashboard/README.md

 This project allowed me to experiment more with Bootstrap.
 While I don't see myself as proficient with it yet, I am far more comfortable using it than I was before, particularly when it comes to cards.
 I also learned how to use ajax requests properly and exyract information that I need from an api object.

 In the future, I may change the design.
 Currently, i was only trying to emulate the example given.
-It would be a fun challenge to make it unique while keeping the same functionality.
+It would be a fun challenge to change and experiment with the design while keeping the same functionality, such as:
+* Incorporating the previous search buttons into a dropdown menu.
+* Changing the color scheme
+* etc.